hiddenSymmetries/simsopt/docs/source/example_vmec_only.rst

 ------------

-To use VMEC instead of SPEC, the only essential change is to use a :obj:`simsopt.mhd.vmec.Vmec` object for the equilibrium instead of the Spec object.
+To use VMEC instead of SPEC, the only essential change is to use a :obj:`simsopt.mhd.Vmec` object for the equilibrium instead of the Spec object.

 Here we can also show how to add MPI to the example.
 MPI can be used for parallelized finite-difference gradients, within each VMEC computation, or both at the same time.
-To introduce MPI we first initialize an :obj:`simsopt.util.mpi.MpiPartition` object and choose the number of worker groups.
+To introduce MPI we first initialize an :obj:`simsopt.util.MpiPartition` object and choose the number of worker groups.
 The instance is then passed as an argument to the Vmec object and to the :meth:`simsopt.solver.mpi_solve.least_squares_mpi_solve` function.